 And reboot your machine.

 Pipewire is a new multimedia framework by Gnome.
-For last few weeks I regularly find pipewire-media-session eating 25% CPU.
+For the last few weeks I regularly find pipewire-media-session eating 25% CPU.
 You can check the status of this software by running:

 sudo systemctl --user status pipewire.socket